mrismanaziz/Reforestation/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What is a witch's favorite subject in school?
+Spelling!